ToogaInc/ToogaBooga/README.md

 which represents a huge overhaul of [ZeroRaidBot](https://github.com/ewang2002/ZeroRaidBot), is designed with customization in mind.

+Unlike Zero, this bot is **not** affiliated with any major Discord servers.

 ## Technologies

 OneLife actually consists of two projects: the bot itself (this repository);